ECTS

 |

-In line with the L competency framework, the EU will contribute to the following points:
+In light of the L competency framework, the EU will contribute to the following points:

-- Know the structures, dynamics and links with the physical environment that define an ecosystem
+- Understand the structures, dynamics, and links with the physical environment that define an ecosystem

-- Understanding the interactions between species in communities and their role in the structure and dynamics of biodiversity
+- Understand species interactions within communities and their role in the structure and dynamics of biodiversity

 - Understand the main flows of matter and energy in terrestrial and aquatic ecosystems

-- Understand the biodemographic and adaptive strategies of organisms, in relation to their resources, their interactions and the characteristics of their living environment.
+- Understand the biodemographic and adaptive strategies of organisms in relation to their resources, interactions, and the characteristics of their living environment.

-- Know the rules and practices of oral, written and electronic communication
+- Know the rules and conventions of oral, written, and electronic communication

-- Know the rules of health and safety in the lab and in the field
+- Know the health and safety rules in the lab and in the field

-- Be able to develop a logical argument with a critical mind (limits, confrontation with the biblio, defense of a point of view)
+- Be able to develop a logical argument with a critical mind (limitations, comparison with the literature, defense of a point of view)

-- Be able to search for information critically (particularly with regard to information available online), prioritize sources of information and identify their reliability.
+- Know how to search for information critically (particularly online), prioritize information sources, and identify their reliability.

-- Ability to write a scientific and/or bibliographical report of a few pages in length
+- Know how to write a scientific study and/or bibliographic report of a few pages

-- Propose and implement, with support, an observation approach, a sampling plan or an experimental approach.
+- Know how to propose and implement, with support, an observation approach, a sampling plan, or an experimental approach

-- Ability to use IT tools for data entry, analysis and storage (spreadsheet, R)
+- Be able to use computer tools for data entry, analysis, and backup (spreadsheet, R)